-The directors will place before the Meeting the audited financial statements of the Corporation for the year ended December 31, 2017 together with the auditors' report thereon.
+The directors will place before the Meeting the audited financial statements of the Corporation for the year ended December 31, 2019 together with the auditors' report thereon.
 Shareholder approval is not required in relation to these financial statements.
-The financial statements have been sent to the Shareholders who have requested such financial statements in accordance with applicable securities laws and are also available on the System for Electronic Document Retrieval and Analysis ("SEDAR") of the Canadian Securities Administrators at www.sedar.com.
+The financial statements have been sent to the Shareholders who have requested such financial statements in accordance with applicable securities laws and are also available on the Corporation's profile on the SEDAR website at www.sedar.com.